Emotional Sobriety

 Dig deeper with Sebastian →

-Icarus couldn't contain his excitement even though it could mean his own demise.
-Heady with the sudden gift of flight he began to soar higher and higher toward the heavens.
+Icarus couldn’t contain his excitement even though it could mean his own demise.
+Heady with the sudden gift of flight he began to soar higher and higher toward the heavens, ignoring the ever-increasing heat from the sun beating down on him.

 Dayton, Tian, Emotional Sobriety: From Relationship Trauma to Resilience and Lasting Fulfillment, 2007aside